DenisGorbachev/speedtalk/README.md

 ### Use "++" to mark the task as completed
   * Fast:
-    * *Design review to email?*
+    * *Review new design*
     * *++*
   * Slow:
-    * *Could you please send me an email with the design review that you've been working on?*
+    * *Could you please send me provide your opinion on the design that I've been working on?*
-    * *Sure - I've just sent it, please check your inbox*
+    * *Sure - I've just shared my thoughts via email, please check your inbox*

-## Rationale

-People communicate slowly because of fear:

-* Fear of being rejected after saying explicitly what you want.
-* Fear of being misunderstood after sending a short message.

-Speedtalk shortens messages by assuming that speakers don't have those fears, because they've explicitly accepted the Speedtalk Agreement.

-## Good faith

-I'm proposing this agreement in good faith.
-I hereby assure you that:

-* I want to talk with you.
-* I want to work with you.
-* I want to walk with you.

-This agreement only covers business communication & is not applicable to friendship, romance or leisure.